ICC

 ICC Switzerland

-A first meeting of the Swiss National Committee was scheduled for 7 July 1922.
-Vorort was assigned four delegates, the Swiss Bankers Association three, and the Swiss Chamber of Commerce in France one representative in the board of the Swiss National Committee.
-The Secretariat has been assigned to Vorort.
+ICC Switzerland held its first meeting on 7 July 1922.
+Within its governing board, economiesuisse was allocated four delegates, the Swiss Bankers Association three delegates, and the Swiss Chamber of Commerce in France one delegate.
+The Secretariat was entrusted to economiesuisse.

 100 Years ICC Video